mentatpsi/NutritionalGenomics/README.md

 To learn more:
 https://github.com/mentatpsi/OSGenome

-Once you've set up the snpDict.json with OSGenome, place it here to learn more about how genetics can help guide nutrition
+Once you've set up the snpDict.json with OSGenome, place it in the directory you cloned the project in to learn more about how genetics can help guide nutrition.
+Don't forget to run pip install -r requirements.txt to get required dependencies.